yashwanthravipati/Automated-Segmentation-CT-Skeletal-Muscle/README.md

 1) Preprocessing (optional) : This is an optional step for processing CT inages that are different from MDACC files.
 The pre-processing does normalizetion of files.

-2) Data-Prep : This code segment processes .nrrd or .nifti format files and prepares the traiing files needed for both Slice Selection Model and Segmentation Model training.
+2) Data-Prep : This script processes .nrrd or .nifti format files and prepares the traiing files needed for both Slice Selection Model and Segmentation Model training.

 3) Train-Models : This script will train the Slice Selection Model and SM-training script will train the Segmentation Model.
 The trained models are copied into the model/test folder.